 When attending a performance, guests can direct questions or concerns to Flynn volunteer ushers (dressed in white and black).
 If needed, ushers can contact the house manager, who is responsible for the overall front-of-house operation.

 In response to the pandemic, we have taken steps to make facilities improvements as well as institute best practices.
 We have created clear standards and procedures for sanitizing public spaces.
 The Flynn follows CDC recommendations for air-circulation, turnover rates, and air filtration.
-The Flynn is requiring all staff, crew, and volunteers to be fully vaccinated.
+The Flynn is requiring all patrons, audience members, staff, crew, and volunteers to be “UP TO DATE” on their COVID-19 vaccines, as defined by the Vermont Department of Health.